Clues about post-Trump politics await in Georgia

 “I stood by the president 100% of the time.
 I’m proud to do that,” Loeffler said in one of her closing interviews on Fox News.

-As Trump railed in November about election fraud that even his then-attorney general said didn’t happen, Perdue and Loeffler called for Raffensperger to resign.
+As Trump railed in November about election fraud, Perdue and Loeffler called for Raffensperger to resign.
 Raffensperger instead presided over multiple counts that left Biden as the winner in Georgia by about 12,000 votes out of 5 million cast.
 The senators also never defended Gov. Brian Kemp as Trump belittled him as “incompetent” and called for his resignation, less than three years after the president endorsed Kemp in a contentious GOP primary.

 Plenty of Georgia Republicans embrace Trump’s imprint, at least publicly.